scandipwa/docs.scandipwa.com/content/docs/product-support.md

 ## How are found issues resolved?

-ScandiPWA is being activly maintaned by the core team.
-If an issue is reported or added to [GitHub](https://github.com/scandipwa/base-theme) it is priorized and fixed in the upcoming releases.
-All the releases are free and made fixes can be taken from them to apply on your existing projects.
+ScandiPWA is being actively maintained by the core team.
+If an issue is reported or added to [GitHub](https://github.com/scandipwa/base-theme) it is prioritized and fixed in the upcoming releases.
+All the releases are free and the fixes made can be taken from them to apply on your existing projects.

 ## How can I get help with my issue?